 7 ways to protect water resources in honor of Earth Day

-Join a community clean up to stop litter from entering Utah’s waterways!
+Join a community clean up to stop litter from entering Utah’s waterways.
 There are several organizations that lead clean-up efforts, including Salt Lake Public Lands and Utah State Parks and they’re often in search of dedicated volunteers.
-It’s also important to keep in mind that the most effective way to prevent trash from polluting our waterways is to reduce the amount of waste you create.
+(Many thanks to our partners and sister agencies for heading these efforts!)
+Keep in mind that the most effective way to prevent trash from polluting our waterways is to reduce the amount of waste you create.
+You can also keep groundwater and nearby surface water clean by properly disposing of harmful materials.
+Learn more about this from our partners at the Department of Environmental Quality.
+And don’t forget to familiarize yourself with watershed protection rules in your area — especially if you live or recreate near a protected watershed.

 2. Help keep storm drains clear